The decision is in.

 What to Do Before 1 July

-3. Review annualised salary arrangements.
-Confirm they still cover all award entitlements, including penalties and loadings, at the new rates.
+Review annualised salary arrangements.
+Confirm they still cover all award entitlements, including penalties and loadings, at the new rates (this is called a BOOT - better off overall test)

-6. Update any employment contracts that reference specific dollar figures now below the new minimums.
+Update any employment contracts or variations that reference specific dollar figures that which become below the new minimums.

 Do not forget: the real cost is higher than the headline